Women Are Like That (1938 film)

 Women Are Like That is a 1938 American drama film directed by Stanley Logan and written by Horace Jackson.
 The film stars Kay Francis, Pat O'Brien, Ralph Forbes, Melville Cooper, Thurston Hall and Grant Mitchell.
-The film was released by Warner Bros. on April 24, 1938.
+The film was released by Warner Bros.
+Pictures on April 24, 1938.

 Plot

-Businesswoman Claire King (Kay Francis) is the daughter of a powerful advertising executive.
-When she marries humble copywriter Bill Landin (Pat O'Brien), she wants to use her influence and connections to boost her husband's status and help him achieve success, but he resents her efforts.
+Businesswoman Claire King is the daughter of a powerful advertising executive.
+When she marries humble copywriter Bill Landin, she wants to use her influence and connections to boost her husband's status and help him achieve success, but he resents her efforts.

 The couple nearly separates, but eventually see the error of their ways.